filipe-silva/FireflyIII.Net/generated/docs/AvailableBudgetsApi.md

 <a id="updateavailablebudget"></a>
 # **UpdateAvailableBudget**
-> AvailableBudgetSingle UpdateAvailableBudget (int id, AvailableBudget availableBudget)
+> AvailableBudgetSingle UpdateAvailableBudget (int id, AvailableBudgetUpdate availableBudgetUpdate)

 Update existing available budget, to change for example the date range of the amount or the amount itself.